derekmichaelwright/AGILE_LDP_Protein/README.md

-Evaluating the breeding potential of cultivated lentils for protein and amino acid content and quality
+Evaluating the breeding potential of cultivated lentils for protein and amino acid concentration and quality
 ================
 Derek Michael Wright <derek.wright@usask.ca>
 10-11-2023